-Professionals from a variety of fields learn to develop solutions to poverty, homelessness and other social issues with USC Suzanne Dworak-Peck School of Social Work’s online Doctor of Social Work.
+Professionals from a variety of fields learn to develop solutions to poverty, homelessness and other social issues with USC Suzanne Dworak-Peck School of Social Work’s online Doctorate of Social Work.
 Complete the program in 28 months part time with a master’s degree.

 Earn a doctorate from USC Suzanne Dworak-Peck School of Social Work.

 Study part time without attending classes on campus.